Leaders must set clear priorities for success in the post-pandemic world

 Captain Khan’s actions demonstrate three hero-like qualities

 1. Captain Khan put others first.
-He ordered his troops to take cover so that they were safe while he assessed the situation.
+He ordered his troops to take cover to be safe while he assessed the situation.
 He thought about them before he thought about himself.

-2. Captain Khan possessed the personal courage to face danger head-on.
+2. Captain Khan possessed the courage to face danger head-on.
 He did not shy away from it.
-It is not a natural act for any of us to put ourselves in harm’s way.
-In this case, he saved the lives of many, by sacrificing his own.
+It is not natural for us to put ourselves in harm’s way.
+In this case, he saved the lives of many by sacrificing his own.

 3. Captain Khan built a legacy for others to emulate.
 His story of courage, bravery, and sacrifice should inspire us to greatness.
-When I think of Khan and his sacrifice, it makes me want to be a better person.
+I want to be better when I think of Khan and his sacrifice.
 I hope it does the same for you.

-I do not expect that many of us will ever face a similar situation.
-Lord knows that I hope none of us ever do.
-But, it is reassuring to know that we have heroes like Khan in our midst.
+I do not expect many of us to ever face a similar situation—Lord knows that I hope none of us ever do—but it is reassuring to know that we have heroes like Khan in our midst.
 Heroes do exist.
 They don’t wear capes, fly an invisible jet, or come from another planet.
-Rather they are everyday people – like you and me.
+Rather, they are everyday people—like you and me.
 The difference is that they do extraordinary things when called into action.

 There is no greater love than to lay down one’s life for one’s friends.